bluebird75/luaunit/doc/index.rst

     end

-*assertEquals* is the most common used assertion function.
+:func:`assertEquals` is the most common used assertion function.
 It simply verifies that both argument are equals, in the order actual value, expected value.

 Rerun your test script::